dbmover/core/README.md

 There's no formal style guide, but look at the existing code and please try to keep your coding style consitent with it.
 If you work on vendors I can't/won't support, please also make sure you add unit tests for those.

+Contributions are also very welcome in the form of bug reports (please file against the affected package!) and feature requests (vendor support is by no means exhaustive yet, just the most-used options).

+Plugin packages sometimes also contain a TODO-list in their `README.md`.
+If your request is already listed there, there's no need to report it since it's already on the roadmap.